Robust and efficient data-driven predictive control

 Once the data is collected, we can set up the optimization problems for each scheme.
-Notice that the regularization terms in \eqref{eqn_robust_eDDPC} has the same structure as in the DDPC scheme \cite{Berberich22_IRP}, whereas SVD-DDPC originally included different regularization terms, and the slack variables were only used for the initial conditions (cf. \cite{zhang2022}).
-For consistency, we implement SVD-DDPC using the same structure of the cost function as eDDPC, and use the same number of slack variables as well.
-For all schemes, the parameters $\mu_\beta$ and $\mu_\sigma$ were set to $\mu_\beta = \mu_\sigma = 0.5$, thus satisfying Assumption~\ref{asmp_LICQ}.
+Notice that the regularization terms in \eqref{eqn_robust_eDDPC} have the same structure as in the DDPC scheme \cite{Berberich22_IRP}, whereas SVD-DDPC originally included different regularization terms, and the slack variables were only used for the initial conditions (cf. \cite{zhang2022}).
+To ensure stability and recursive feasibility, we implement SVD-DDPC using the same structure of the cost function as eDDPC, terminal constraints, and use the same number of slack variables as well, i.e., both for the predicted inputs and outputs (compare the discussion in Section~\ref{sec_effcom}).
+For all schemes, the parameters $\mu_\beta$ and $\mu_\sigma$ were set to $\mu_\beta = \mu_\sigma = 0.5$, thus satisfying the requirement that $\mu_\beta+\mu_\sigma<2$.
 The value of the regularization parameters $\lambda_\beta,\lambda_\sigma$, however, were varied from one scheme to another and needed to be tuned individually.
 For the purpose of this example, we empirically determined a pair of ``optimal'' choice of parameters $\lambda_\beta$ and $\lambda_\sigma$ for each scheme by varying the regularization parameters over a grid defined by $\lambda_i \in \{0,10^{-6}, 10^{-5}, \ldots ,10^{4}\}$ for $i=\beta,\sigma$, across all schemes for all different data lengths $T$.
 For each scheme and each combination $(\lambda_\beta,\lambda_\sigma,T)$, we performed 100 simulations, using different initial conditions and different offline data sets.
-An optimal pair $(\lambda_\beta^*,\lambda_\sigma^*)$ for each combination is chosen as the one corresponding to the least average accumulated cost defined as

-which sums up the weighted closed-loop input-output trajectories over the simulation time $T_{\textup{sim}}=300$.
+An optimal pair $(\lambda_\beta^*,\lambda_\sigma^*)$ for each combination is chosen as the one corresponding to the least average accumulated cost defined~as which sums up the weighted closed-loop input-output trajectories over the simulation time $T_{\textup{sim}}=300$.
 All simulations were carried out using MATLAB 2023b on an Intel Core i7-10700K CPU with 3.80GHz and 64 GB RAM.
 The optimization problems were solved using the \texttt{quadprog} in Matlab.